Muppet Babies (1984 TV series): Albums

-There were two Muppet Babies albums produced and released.
-Both albums were produced by Hank Saroyan and Rob Walsh and featured extended versions of songs from certain Muppet Babies episodes.

 The first album, Rocket to the Stars, was released in July 1985 by Parker Brothers Music on LP and cassette.
-It featured a fully produced stereo story-adventure starring the Muppet Babies characters in which the songs were woven into an all-new story written by Hank Saroyan.
+It featured an outer space adventure with eleven original songs starring the Muppet Babies characters.
+The songs and dialogue were mixed by Hank Saroyan, Rob Walsh, and Geni Jackson at Wilder Brothers Studio.
 It was reissued on July 20, 1987, by Columbia Records.
-The album, renamed Rock It to the Stars, got its first CD release in 1993 by Jim Henson Records and BMG Kidz.
-Peter Fawthrop of AllMusic gave the album four stars, praising the songs and voices, but criticized the storybook format of the album, including the "dramatic lengths" and "loaded dialogue".
+The album, renamed Rock It to the Stars, was re-released in September 1993 by Jim Henson Records on CD and cassette.
+Sandra Tompkins of The Fresno Bee called the album an "exciting Oz-like journey", praising the songs as "catchy sing-alongs".
+Peter Fawthrop of AllMusic gave the album four out of five stars, praising the songs and voices, but criticized the storybook format of the album, including the "dramatic lengths" and "loaded dialogue".
 The second album, Music is Everywhere, was released on July 20, 1987, by Columbia Records on LP and cassette.
-The album included "Amadogus", which was released as a single in the same year.
-The song was chosen as a Featured Pick by Cashbox, stating that the "playful tune could garner notoriety as a novelty hit."
+Doug Hoagland of The Fresno Bee praised the music as "catchy".

 Comics

 In 1985, Marvel Comics produced a monthly comic book of the Muppet Babies with their Star Comics imprint, drawn by Marie Severin.
 The idea was created by Guy Gilchrist, who submitted approximately twenty samples to Jim Jenson, along with a multi-panel strip.
 The series lasted for 26 issues.
 The last two issues, #25 (May 1989) and #26 (July 1989), were drawn by Nate Butler.
 In 1992, Harvey Comics acquired the rights to produce Muppet Babies comics and produced a further three issues (restarting at issue #1).

 The Muppet Babies also appeared in Star Comics Digest (also known as Star Comics Magazine).
 This comic was printed in digest-size format, and features a number of reprinted short stories in each issue.
 The series itself lasted for thirteen issues from 1986 until 1988.
 The Muppet Babies appeared in some, but not all, of the issues.
-Other short stories contained in Star Comics Digest included Madballs, Heathcliff, the Care Bears, and Top Dog.